EACVI recertification process

 Recertification fee

-Once payment is validated, a confirmation email will be received with a link to the platform where the requested documents can be uploaded.
+Once payment is validated, a confirmation email will be sent with a link to the platform where the requested documents can be uploaded.

 Requirements

-Recertification will be awarded on the basis of evidence of continuing practical experience and continuing medical education in the related modality.
+Recertification will be awarded based on evidence of continuing practical experience and continuing medical education in the related modality.

 Candidates must provide the following documents:

-- a letter from the candidate’s immediate supervisor (a template will be provided on the platform) attesting of the number of studies performed by the candidate.
+• a letter from the candidate’s immediate supervisor (a template will be provided on the platform) attesting to the number of studies performed by the candidate.
 The number of studies performed per year as an average over five years:

-- Applicants must have been involved in the study (although not necessarily have performed it completely themselves) - e.g. applicants may have confirmed that the maximum gradient through the aortic valve had been obtained even though other parts of the study have been performed by a trainee/colleague.
+• Applicants for TTE and TOE must have been involved in the study (although not necessarily have performed it completely themselves) - e.g. applicants may have confirmed that the maximum gradient through the aortic valve had been obtained even though other parts of the study have been performed by a trainee/colleague.

 CME Requirements